 So instead of more gifts, we suggest this to you;

-If it doesn’t offend and it won’t send you running;
+If it doesn’t offend and it make you feel funny;

 We know choosing gifts can be such a pain;

-And this way there is no chance of bringing the same!
+And this way there is no chance of anyone bringing the same!

 We don’t want to offend but we have it all,